-Users under the age of 15 must be accompanied by a parent or legal guardian in order to receive a library card.
+Users under the age of 15 may obtain a library card without a parent or legal guardian present; however a parent or legal guardian must sign a statement agreeing to be responsible for all materials, including damage, loss, fines and fees, borrowed by their dependents prior to checkout of any materials.
 A valid government or school issued photo identification and proof of a valid Montana address must be presented by the parent or legal guardian.
 A valid Montana Driver's License or a Montana State ID card with a Montana address will satisfy this requirement.
-Juvenile registration includes full legal name, date of birth, local mailing address, , a phone number and/or email address and PIN.
-A parent or legal guardian's signature is required on the registration form certifying that the child resides at that residence.
-By signing, the parent or legal guardian agrees to be responsible for all materials, including fines and fees, borrowed by their dependents.
+Juvenile registration includes full legal name, date of birth, local mailing address, a phone number and/or email address and PIN.